Image

 As a graduate student in the two-year MFA Jazz program, you’ll work closely with your mentor throughout your residency, as faculty and students rehearse and perform together, both within and beyond the School’s regular calendar of concerts and recitals.
 Jazz students also participate in a juried competition each year for opportunities to record original work at the legendary Capitol Studios in Hollywood with some of the best recording engineers in the world.
 (You can listen to past recordings at the CalArts Jazz CD Archive.)

-Working closely with their mentor, you’ll chart an individualized program of study based on your individual needs, interests, and professional aims.
+Working closely with your mentor, you’ll chart an individualized program of study based on your individual needs, interests, and professional aims.
 Whether your instrument is jazz bass, guitar, keyboard, drums, brass, reeds, other instruments, or jazz performance, you’ll anchor your individual studies with major lessons, jazz forums, and classes in composition, harmonic improvisation, history, theory, and analysis.
-Ensemble work is built around performing with both a student jazz ensemble and a faculty jazz ensemble.
+Ensemble work is built around performing with both student and faculty jazz ensembles.

 At CalArts, students and faculty alike comprise a community of artists, where students play with faculty as part of an apprenticeship model, as colleagues and collaborators, as you build practical experience as a performer, improviser, composer, and bandleader, at home on the concert stage and in the recording studio.